PendaRed/sackfix/README.md

 ## Versions

+Upgraded in 2021 to akka typed and scala 2.13.

 | Version | Year | built with |
 |---------|------|------------|
 | 0.1.0  | 2017 | JDK 1.8, Scala 2.11, SBT 0.13.12, Akka 2.4.16 |